olehmisar/haxilium/README.md

 # Installation

-Use following command to install Haxilium:
+Use the following command to install Haxilium:

 ```shell
 npm install haxilium